Agentic Learner with Grow-and-Refine Multimodal Semantic Memory: Abstract

 \section{Abstract}

 MLLMs exhibit strong reasoning on isolated queries, yet they operate \emph{de novo}—solving each problem independently and often repeating the same mistakes.
-Existing memory-augmented agents mainly store past trajectories for reuse.
-However, trajectory-based memory suffers from brevity bias, gradually losing essential domain knowledge.
-More critically, even in truly multimodal problem-solving settings, it records only a \textbf{single-modality} trace of past behavior, failing to preserve how visual attention and logical reasoning jointly contributed to the solution.
+Current memory agents mainly reuse past trajectories.
+However, this approach suffers from brevity bias and gradually loses essential domain knowledge.
+Most critically, even in multimodal tasks, it records only a \textbf{single-modality} trace, failing to capture how visual attention and logical reasoning jointly produce the solution.
 This is fundamentally misaligned with human cognition: semantic memory is both \textbf{multimodal and integrated}, preserving visual and abstract knowledge through coordinated but distinct representational streams.
 We thus introduce \textbf{ViLoMem}, a dual-stream memory framework that constructs compact, schema-based memory.
 It separately encodes visual distraction patterns and logical reasoning errors, enabling MLLMs to learn from their successful and failed experiences.
 Following a grow-and-refine principle, the system incrementally accumulates and updates multimodal semantic knowledge—preserving stable, generalizable strategies while avoiding catastrophic forgetting.
-Across six multimodal benchmarks, \textbf{ViLoMem} consistently improves pass@1 accuracy and substantially reduces repeated visual and logical errors.
-Ablations confirm the necessity of dual-stream memory with explicit distraction--hallucination separation, demonstrating the value of error-aware multimodal memory for lifelong and cross-domain agentic learning.
-Our project page will be available at \url{https://weihao-bo.github.io/ViLoMeo-page/}.
+Across six multimodal benchmarks, \textbf{ViLoMem} consistently improves pass@1 accuracy and reduces repeated visual and logical errors.
+Ablations confirm that dual-stream memory is necessary and scalable, supporting long-term learning with efficiency ensured by our retrieval design; learning from visually intensive experiences leads to more faithful multimodal reasoning over time.